 Clare is a freelance journalist and fact-checker specialising in science, health, and the environment.

-An alumni of the Oxford Climate Journalism Network, Clare is currently a journalist in residence at the Institute of Science & Technology Austria.
+A member of the Oxford Climate Journalism Network, Clare is currently a journalist in residence at the Institute of Science & Technology Austria.
 Her work has also been featured in the Best Australian Science Writing four times, 2021-2024.

-I have a background in biomedical research but traded my pipettes for a pen after a series of close encounters with an astronomer, a turtle conservation project, and an MRI machine.
+Like all good stories, my career has taken a few twists and turns.
+I started working in biomedical research labs but traded my pipettes for a pen after a series of close encounters with an astronomer, a turtle conservation project, and an MRI machine.
+Now, my reporting covers everything from seafood fraud and energy deficiencies in elite athletes to the hype about green hydrogen and stem cell therapies.

 In 2020, I completed the MIT Knight Science Journalism Fact-Checking Workshop, which included best practices for fact-checking online news and print features.